-Your nervous system will naturally feel calm around people with pure intentions and authentic energy, trust it popped out of nowhere, wink, the other days, and I’ve just referenced it to my bestie over the phone, in one of our Called you to tell you this joke turned deep disco conversations of two hours.
+Your nervous system will naturally feel calm around people with pure intentions and authentic energy, trust it popped out of nowhere, wink, the other days, and I’ve just referenced it to my bestie, over the phone, in one of our Called you to tell you this joke turned deep disco two hours conversations.
 Fantastic and here we are, full circle.
 Three hours later, she calls to tell me the joke.
 It’s real and interesting, so it’s funny, success!
 Music is blasting through the speaker in the bedroom and I’m spinning, dancing, sitting, laying, you know the drill.

 Circles.
-Listening to a song, as loud as it can go, in your headphones, on repeat for as long as your run in the morning, comes close to what people described their experience with music on mushrooms to be like.
-I wondered then whether what I was experiencing with music was accurately that without being on anything.
+Listening to a song, as loud as it can go, in your headphones, on repeat, for as long as your run in the morning, comes close to what people described their experience with music on mushrooms to be like.
+I wondered, then, whether what I was experiencing with music, without being on anything, was what people described their experience with music on mushrooms to be like .
 At any time of day or night.
-Something fabulous in my hands, though, goes perfectly with it, I’ll admit.
+Something fabulous in my hands, though, goes perfectly with it, I must confess.
 A peach.
 A hand.
 I will find out one day.
 Until then, since this is something I’ve been doing for as long as I basically know myself, I can boldly claim that it’s one of the best feelings out there.
 For me.
 It doesn’t happen on demand, it just happens when it happens.
 And I’m sucked into this moment in time that feels like fresh air, like you can actually hear your heart beating, calm, then extreme.
 Feels like staring into a gem, into one’s eyes, good loving kissing, anything grand that comes to mind.
 Wait, that’s the trick, you forget about the mind, this is what this moment is all about.

-Dad calling me this morning, on the 1st of June, maybe for the first time ever this early in the morning just to congratulate me on the day, is another feeling like that.
+Dad calling me this morning, on the 1st of June, maybe for the first time ever, this early, in the morning of the 1st of June, just to congratulate me, is another feeling like that.

 Or mom calling, a couple of days before, to ask me if I heard about, if I heard about… I said that I did.
 It was about Tina.
 It’s sad, but it’s the beauty Tina brought into my relationship with mom that’s way more beautiful than it is sad.
 It’s the beauty that Tina brought.
 Full stop.
 The fine line between a fairy and family.
-It’s not just about her music, her music was and is just as much in our house as it was anyone’s else we liked, it was and is something.
-Music is magical, oui, but mom has been, ever since I can remember myself, calling me Tina, short for Cristina.
+It’s not just about her music, her music was, is just as much, in our house, as it was, is anyone else’s we liked, it was, is something.
+Music is magical, oui, but it’s, also, about mom calling me Tina, short for Cristina, ever since I can remember myself.
 Not all the time, only once in a while, in circumstances I can’t put in a box, but can attach a certain tone to.
-It always felt natural, I can’t imagine Tina coming from anyone else but mom.
+It’s always felt natural, I can’t imagine Tina coming from anyone else but mom.
 It comes with a sort of seriousness or responsibility, I’m sure she hasn’t been calling me Tina to reference The Tina (although she herself is a fan), yet there’s something so soft to this intersection.
 Obviously, without a doubt, somewhere in the back of my mind, Tina, as a fairy, pops out every time.
-Then, my mom and I discuss the matter, it’s particular, it’s when Tina becomes family.
+Then, my mom and I discuss the matter she was calling my name for, it’s particular, it’s when Tina becomes family.

-Then, we discovered the live version of Proud Mary performed by Tina and Beyoncé and we were hooked.
-Something greater than us or The Best of us, huh, took over and it was, is, one of the best feelings out there.
+Then, we discovered the live version of Proud Mary, performed by Tina and Beyoncé, and we were hooked.
+Something greater than us (or was it the best of us, huh) took over, and it was, is, one of the best feelings out there.
 See?
 Jees.
 Joy.
 Every now and then, we kinda like to do things nice and easy, but somehow we never, ever do nothing completely nice and easy, you know why, why, you know why, why, because we like to do it, we like to do it, we like to do it nice and rough(!!!!!!!).
 Long hair don’t care all over the place.
 This is the way we do Proud Mary.
 Pam, pam, pam, pam, pam.
-Left a good job in the city… It’s the part we enjoyed doing the most.
-The choreography, every fingers’ snap, the tone, the relaxation, the calmness and the extreme, the vavavoom.
+Left a good job in the city… It’s the beginning we enjoyed doing the most, but then lost it completely by the end.
+The choreography, every snap of fingers, the tone, the relaxation, the calm and the extreme, the vavavoom, present, present, present, present, present, present, present, lost it, told you.

-It’s the fun that comes with the fearlessness, but as soon as the word came to mind, another one came just as fast.
-You can’t really forget about the mind.
-Its alignment with your body and spirit takes you to space, in fact, fun fact.
+It’s the fun that comes with the fearlessness.
+The mind, instantly, underlines its alignment with the body, the spirit, it’s this alignment that takes you to space, in fact, fun fact.
 It’s the fun that comes with vulnerability.
+You’re safe.
 Presence.
 You’re sucked into grace.
 Into being, into the truth, into everything.
 It’s everything Tina will forever be about.
-It’s – drumroll – passion.
-More than just a word, but long hair don’t care.
+It’s passion, it’s more than just a word, but long hair don’t care.

 I just liked to call you Tina.